About the Library

 • Behavior that is prohibited by other rules or policies of the College or by other applicable laws.

-• Caregivers must supervise and be with their charges at all times inside the Library.
+• Children must be supervised at all times while inside the Library.

 Checking Out Books